Sentence-T5: Scalable Sentence Encoders from Pre-trained Text-to-Text Models: Introduction

 We explore sentence embeddings from a new family of pre-trained models: Text-to-Text Transfer Transformer~(T5)~\cite{2020t5}.
 Unlike encoder-only models, which use a transformer encoder to predict random masked tokens, T5 uses an encoder-decoder architecture and a generative span corruption pre-training task.
 T5 models can be scaled up to hundreds of billions of parameters \citep{Fedus2021SwitchTS} and have achieved state-of-the-art performance on a broad range of NLP tasks including GLUE~\cite{wang-etal-2018-glue} and SuperGLUE~\cite{superglue}.
 However, it is difficult to efficiently apply T5 to some tasks such as retrieval or clustering.
 To score retrieval candidates, T5 would need to perform full inference with cross-attention on each query-candidate pair.
 In contrast, sentence embeddings allow for efficient retrieval and clustering \citep{Gillick2018EndtoEndRI,Reimers2019SentenceBERTSE,yang-etal-2020-multilingual}.

 As shown in \cref{fig:st5-arch}, we explore three ways of turning a pre-trained T5 encoder-decoder model into a sentence embedding model: (i)~using the first token representation of the encoder; (ii)~averaging all token representations from the encoder; (iii)~using the first token representation from the decoder.
 We evaluate the quality of the resulting sentence embeddings on sentence transfer tasks using Sent\-Eval~\cite{senteval} and on semantic textual similarity~\cite{agirre-etal-2012-semeval,agirre-etal-2013-sem,agirre-etal-2014-semeval,agirre-etal-2015-semeval,agirre-etal-2016-semeval,Cer2017SemEval2017T1}.
 We contrast raw re\-presentations from pre-trained T5 models with those learned through fine-tuning on natural language inference (NLI) and Retrieval Question-Answering (ReQA)~\cite{ahmad-etal-2019-reqa} using dual encoders and contrastive learning~\cite{Conneau2017SupervisedLO,Cer2018UniversalSE,yang-etal-2018-learning,Gao2021SimCSESC}.
 We introduce a multi-stage contrastive learning recipe involving fine-tuning first on ReQA and then on NLI.
 Finally, we investigate scaling our T5 sentence embedding model up to 11B parameters.
 As shown in \cref{fig:scale_up}, transfer tasks and STS both improve with increased model capacity.
-Our best model achieves 91.48 on SentEval and 84.94 on the STS Benchmark~\cite{Cer2017SemEval2017T1}, giving +1.25 and +1.18 improvements respectively over the previous state-of-the-art models.